tomjaguarpaw/trainings/lynda/fostering-collaboration/effective-listening.md

 * Attending to subtle cues

-* Empathizing with the speaker
+* Empathising with the speaker

 ## Challenges in listening